-The following categories are used during the admissions process.
+The following categories are used during the admission process.

-- Acceptance-The applicant has met the entrance requirements and has been approved for a program of study. - Conditional Acceptance-The applicant is admitted with conditions (college readiness coursework, for example) which must be successfully completed within the prescribed timeframe. - Waiting List-1) The program applied for is filled, but the applicant may be accepted if an opening occurs; or 2) student qualifications for acceptance are not strong enough to be given first priority, but are sufficient to warrant periodic review.
+- Acceptance-The applicant has been approved for a program of study. - Admission The accepted student has met enrollment requirements and has been approved to enroll in program coursework. - Conditional Acceptance-The applicant is admitted with conditions (college readiness coursework, for example) which must be successfully completed within the prescribed timeframe. - Waiting List-1) The program applied for is filled, but the applicant has met the entrance requirements and may be accepted if an opening occurs; or 2) student qualifications for acceptance are not strong enough to be given first priority, but are sufficient to warrant periodic review.
 The College maintains a limited waiting list.
-Waiting list status does not guarantee acceptance for admission the following semester/year; applicants must reapply for admission. - Non-acceptance-The applicant has not met the entrance requirements or has not met the standards established for a competitive program.
+Waiting list status does not guarantee admission the following semester/year, as openings will be filled as they occur.
+Waiting list candidates will be notified when a slot is available for them. - Non-admission-The applicant has not met the entrance requirements or has not met the standards established for a competitive program.
+Their acceptance may be rescinded in this instance.